 While there are some differences between environmental and social justice, the fact remains that we are all supposed to enjoy the equal rights that come with both, whatever our racial or financial background.

-We can speak out on your behalf and potentially hold those responsible to account, whether they are local governments, businesses, or even global companies.
+We can speak out on your behalf and potentially hold those responsible to account whether they are local governments, businesses, or even global companies.
 We are not afraid to tackle tough cases and will not leave a stone unturned in our fight for equality.